zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ## Adding a Vray Lens Shader in Maya #

-You can add a custom vray lens shader to a Maya camera using the **VRay Extra Attributes** feature.
+You can add a custom Vray lens shader to a Maya camera using the **VRay Extra Attributes** feature.

 To turn a normal camera into a DomemasterStereo or LatLongStereo formatted camera, select the camera's shape node in the Attribute Editor window.
 Open the `Attributes > VRay` menu, and select either the `DomemasterStereo camera` or `LatLongStereo camera` items.